Orthogonalized Policy Optimization:Policy Optimization as Orthogonal Projection in Hilbert Space: Experiments

-\paragraph{Model and Data.} We use Qwen3-1.7B as the base model and train on MATH Level 3 problems.
+\paragraph{Setup.} We use Qwen3-1.7B as the base model and train on MATH Level 3 problems using the VERL framework.
 All methods use identical training configurations: 4 epochs, batch size 32, learning rate $2 \times 10^{-6}$, and 6 rollout generations per prompt.